silviogutierrez/reactivated/website/server/docs/getting-started.md

 But fine, you don't want to commit.
 And the Nix installer requires `sudo`.
 Maybe it looks scary.

-Assuming you `git` and `docker` installed and running, you can just clone the repository and run our image on the code.
+Assuming you have `git` and `docker` installed and running, you can just clone the repository and run our image on the code.

 ```bash